jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 **Book I—A New Identity:** This foundational work introduces a "technological identity"—the idea that we humans are best understood through the tools and technologies we use to house ourselves, earn a living, and in general interact with the world.
 While we have names for our nationality, ethnicity, or politics, we lack consciousness for our technological nature.

 Consider someone labeled "Californian, female, Hispanic, college graduate, progressive, regional manager"—yet none of these captures what matters most to her: it is 2011, high-speed internet is finally widespread and she sells DVDs for a living.
-Her personal networks and knowledge base are of questionable value and yet we have no name for this identity that might upend her future.
+Because of the ongoing technological evolution she has no control over, her personal networks and knowledge base are now of questionable value and yet we have no name for this identity that might upend her life.
 This is but one example why, from power tools to smartphones, our technological choices not only shape what we can do, but who we should see in the mirror.

 **Book II—Mixed Ideological Politics:** Having established our technological identity, we must next liberate our tool sets from ideological constraints.
 Today, we often reject useful tools simply because of their political or cultural associations—renewable energy is labeled "green," diesel trucks "red blooded American".
 These artificial divisions prevent us from combining technologies in optimal ways.

 Mixed Ideological Politics teaches how to evaluate tools based purely on their effectiveness in solving our real-life problems, from the cost of home heating to increased storm activity.
 This new political philosophy prevents any ideology from blinding us to any worthy technology.
+In summary, this book is about learning political moderation in the modern age.

 **Book III—Bumblebee Economics:** Once we combine technological self-awareness with ideology-free tool selection, we can create an economy as adaptive as life itself.
 Nature shows us the way.
 Her diverse biological species create collaborative ecosystems through simple rules of interaction.
 Bumblebee Economics applies this wisdom to our technological world.
 While we already develop some open and interoperable technologies like USB and Bluetooth, we need an economic philosophy that accelerates their use to create a freely evolving technological ecosystem.

-The goal is Apple's ecosystem applied to our economy; medical records flowing seamlessly between doctor's office, pharmacy, and your phone—not through centralized control, but through independent yet standardized programs each free evolve independently.
-Like bees and flowers co-evolving, this framework enables technologies to evolve, and their users to thrive, through effortless interactions with one another.
-Thereby the era of mass-production evolves to the era of mass-collaboration.
+The goal is Apple's ecosystem applied to our economy; medical records flowing seamlessly between doctor's office, pharmacy, and your phone—not through centralized control, but through independent yet standardized programs that can each evolve independently.
+Like bees and flowers co-evolving, this framework enables technologies to evolve, and their users to thrive, through effortless interactions with one another and thereby we evolve beyond the era of mass-production of the Industrial Age and finally embrace the era of mass-collaboration of the budding Internet Age.

 `Understand yourself → Learn to use different tools → Work effectively with others`